 How Does Cannabis Help With Anxiety?

 Anxiety disorders are the most common mental illness in the U.S., affecting approximately 40 million adults – or 18.1% of the population.
 The most common medical treatments for anxiety in the U.S. are the use of pharmaceutical drugs like benzodiazepines, buspirone, antidepressants, and beta-blockers.
-However, it’s important to realize that these pharmaceutical drugs – that often have severe side effects – are not your only option for treatment.
+Many people are dissatisfied with pharmaceuticals (which often have severe side effects) and choose to seek alternatives like medical cannabis and hemp.

-In addition to self-care and therapy, many people incorporate cannabinoid-based supplements into their treatment regimen for natural, plant-based anxiety relief.
+In addition to self-care and therapy, many people incorporate cannabinoid-based supplements into their treatment regimen for natural anxiety relief.
 The best part?
-When using CBD for anxiety, you’re reaping the benefits of an all natural supplement that is non-toxic, non-addictive, and has very few (if any) side effects.
+When using CBD, you’re reaping the benefits of an all natural supplement that is non-toxic, non-addictive, and has very few (if any) side effects.

 There are seven major types of anxiety listed below: